December 17, 2025 (7mo ago) — last updated July 5, 2026 (13d ago)

 Illustration of people investigating with a magnifying glass, leading to writing in an open book with a pencil.

-Theory is useful, but practice creates change.
+Theory helps you understand; practice creates change.
 These exercises are simple ways to challenge automatic thought patterns and build a more empowering perspective over time.

 Benefit finding